not-nexus/shelf-lib-js/README.md

 Introduction
 ------------

-shelf-lib-js is a Node.js library for using [shelf](https://github.com/not-nexus/shelf).
+shelf-lib is a Node.js library for using [shelf](https://github.com/not-nexus/shelf).

 Installation
 ------------

+You can install shelf-lib from npm.

+    npm install --save shelf-lib

-To install shelf-lib-js for development, run the following commands:
+To install shelf-lib for development, run the following commands:

     git clone https://github.com/not-nexus/shelf-lib-js.git
     cd shelf-lib-js